These scams can look convincingly genuine and may come in the form of a text message, email or phone call.

 Phone scams can be avoided if you know what to look out for.
 Below are the most common types of phone scams:

-- Phishing scams - Received as a text message or email, these attempt to obtain your personal or financial information, usernames and password.
+Received as a text message or email, these attempt to obtain your personal or financial information, usernames and password.
 They often appear to have come from a trustworthy source.
 Consider securing your information with a password manager.

 Phone scams and online scam examples

-- HMRC text message scams - HM Revenues and Customs may send a text message to your mobile phone but they will never request any financial or personal information from you in a text message.
+HM Revenues and Customs may send a text message to your mobile phone but they will never request any financial or personal information from you in a text message.
 In particular, if a tax refund is offered in exchange for your information, then this will not be genuine.
-A scam text message might read ‘You have an outstanding tax refund of £265.84GBP for tax year 15/16.
+A scam text message might read ‘You have an outstanding tax refund of £265.84GBP for tax year 19/20.
 Please fill out the following form to process your refund’.
-You can read more about HMRC scams and how to report them here.
+You can read more about HMRC scams and how to report them.